RezaOptic/Echo-Project-Structure/README.md

-# Echo-Project-Structure
+# Echo Project Structure
-sample golang/echo project structure
+## A Sample Structure for golang/echo projects